The new human-machine team.

 WHAT IS MERCEDES-BENZ’ APPROACH TO AUTONOMOUS DRIVING?

 Mercedes-Benz is adopting a twin-track approach to the development of autonomous driving.
-With the further development of existing driver assistance systems, such as Distance Pilot DISTRONIC, which is capable of semi-autonomously following the vehicle in front in a traffic jam, or DRIVE PILOT in the new E-Class, we are adopting the so-called evolutionary approach.
+With the further development of existing driver assistance systems, such as Active Distance Assist DISTRONIC, which is capable of semi-autonomously following the vehicle in front in a traffic jam, we are adopting the so-called evolutionary approach.
 This will be gradually further developed.
 The second approach is the development of fully self-driving vehicles.
 Let us imagine, for example, that, one day, you can leave your vehicle at the entrance to a multi-storey car park and the vehicle then goes off and parks itself.
 Of course, it would also “pick you up” when you wish to continue your journey.
 Or imagine a car2go that makes its own way to you when you need one.
 We are also working on this revolutionary approach.

 WHAT ARE THE NEXT STEPS?

 The next big step will be the one from partially automated Level 2 to highly automated Level 3, mainly in the motorway scenario, in which there are neither traffic lights nor pedestrians or cyclists and in which the carriageways are separated by crash barriers.
 Almost all vehicle manufacturers are currently working in this direction.
 This requires further advances in terms of sensors.
 LiDAR is extremely important in this regard.
 It is excellently suited for localisation and object recognition.
 The goal is the intelligent combination of the various sensor principles.
 Connectivity is in need of further optimisation, and the sensors themselves also have more potential.
 For instance, sensors are still highly dependent on the weather, and there is also room for improvement on the cost and design fronts.